Kingston (Qld)

 Kingston is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kingston's dwelling structures, as per the latest Census report, consisted of 83.4% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 77.9% houses and 22.2% other dwellings.
-Home ownership in Kingston stood at 21.5%, with mortgaged dwellings at 25.8% and rented ones at 52.8%.
-The median monthly mortgage repayment was $1,322, lower than Brisbane metro's average of $1,638.
-Median weekly rent in Kingston was $315, compared to Brisbane metro's $320.
-Nationally, Kingston's mortgage repayments were significantly lower at $1,322 against the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Kingston's dwelling structure, as per the latest Census, consisted of 83.4% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 77.9% houses and 22.2% other dwellings.
+Home ownership in Kingston was at 21.5%, with mortgaged dwellings at 25.8% and rented ones at 52.8%.
+The median monthly mortgage repayment was $1,322, below Brisbane metro's average of $1,638.
+Median weekly rent was $315, compared to Brisbane metro's $320.
+Nationally, Kingston's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing